aldebaran/qibuild/doc/source/beginner/qibuild/ide/qtcreator.rst

 everything should work fine.

-Remember to use the same CMake generator in QtCreator and in your configuration file, if qtcreator asks you to choose one.
+Remember to use the same CMake generator in QtCreator and in your configuration file, if QtCreator asks you to choose one.

 Note: If QtCreator does not ask you for a build directory, one way to force it do to so is to delete the ``CMakeLists.txt.user`` file.